Individual Artist Fellowships (60%)

 Internships are open to current undergraduate and graduate students as well as individuals who have recently completed their course of study.
 Strong applicants will have a demonstrated interest in the arts, good communication skills, be organized, committed, and have the ability to work well with a diverse group of constituents.
 Coursework or experience in the fields of arts administration or in the arts is strongly preferred.

-Previous experience or interest in Jazz is not required but strongly preferred.
-Applicants are encouraged to discuss their connection to Jazz in their application materials.
+Previous experience or interest in Jazz is not required.
+However, applicants are encouraged to discuss their connection to and/or interest in Jazz in their application materials.

 Preferred Areas of Study/Major(s)